chuckpreslar/codex/README.md

 # codex

-Codex is **NOT** intended to be an ORM, but a relation algebra inspired by [Arel](http://www.github.com/rails/arel).
+Codex is **NOT** an ORM, but a relation algebra inspired by [Arel](http://www.github.com/rails/arel).
 Project is still under heavy development.

 ## Installation